 Ashley Rau (2017-2019)

-Ashley Rau, NCIDQ : 024192, is an alumna of the MU Architectural Studies program Cum Laude (2005) and Senior Project Manager/Designer and 12 year veteran of Gray Design Group.
-Gray Design Group, is a firm of 38 architect’s and designer’s that work within a variety of project sectors including corporate interiors, hospitality, senior living and industrial.
-In 2016, the firm was named by Interior Design Magazine as a Rising Design Giant.
-Ashley is a Senior Project Manager responsible for design and management of projects from start to finish.
+Ashley Rau, NCIDQ : 024192, is an alumna of the MU Architectural Studies program Cum Laude (2005) and Senior Project Interior Designer with HOK, formerly with Gray Design Group.
 She focuses on achieving client objectives through function and attention to detail.
 The majority of her work is for corporate clients, but the firm’s diverse clientele allows for experiences outside the corporate sector.
-Noteworthy projects include University of Missouri Student Center, Watlow Electric Advanced Technology Center, Nestle Purina campus renovations, Rawlings Sporting Goods, The Crossing Church and Lambert International Airport.
+Noteworthy projects include University of Missouri Student Center, RaboAgrifinance, Watlow Electric Advanced Technology Center, Nestle Purina campus renovations, Rawlings Sporting Goods, The Crossing Church and Lambert International Airport.

 Mark Stegeman (2012-2015) (2016-2018)